Sadab-7878/Bazar-List/README.md

 🛒 **Shopping List App** 📝

-Manage your shopping needs and tasks effortlessly with our React Native Shopping List App! 📱✨
+Manage your shopping needs and tasks effortlessly with our Shopping List App! 📱✨

 This app seamlessly combines your to-do list and shopping list, making it easier than ever to organize your day and shop smartly. 🙌🛍️